Aeroplane and Armament Experimental Establishment: History

-In 1992, the A&AEE was renamed the Aircraft and Armament Evaluation Establishment when experimental work moved to the Defence Research Agency.
-Responsibility for the site passed from the MoD Procurement Executive to the Defence Test and Evaluation Organisation (DTEO) in 1993, and subsequently to the Defence Evaluation and Research Agency (DERA) in 1995.
-In 2001 DERA was split into two parts, one being the Defence Science and Technology Laboratory (Dstl) which remains within the civil service, and the rest going to form part of the company QinetiQ to which the staff at Boscombe Down were transferred.
+On 1 April 1992, the A&AEE was renamed the Aircraft and Armament Evaluation Establishment.
+Shortly thereafter, its experimental work moved to the Defence Research Agency.
+Responsibility for the site passed from the MoD Procurement Executive to the Defence Test and Evaluation Organisation (DTEO) in 1993.
+On 1 April 1996, it was reorganised as the Assessment & Evaluation Centre under the overall control of the Defence Evaluation and Research Agency (DERA).
+In 2001, DERA was split into two parts, one being the Defence Science and Technology Laboratory (Dstl) which remains within the civil service, while the remainder was allocated to the newly-created limited company QinetiQ, to which the staff at Boscombe Down were transferred.

 Organisation

 The A&AEE's wartime organisation was two squadrons for testing aircraft and armaments, and a small number of flights.
-The establishment also hosted attached units and for a period (1943–45) the Empire Test Pilots School.
+The establishment also hosted attached units; perhaps the most noteworthy of these being the Empire Test Pilots School, which was founded at Boscombe Down on 21 June 1943 as the Test Pilots' School.
+At its founding, it was the first such school of its kind.
+Due to the rapid growth of the A&AEE at Boscombe Down during the conflict, the school was relocated to RAF Cranfield in October 1945; it returned to Boscombe Down on 29 January 1968.